slackydev/Express/README.md

 ## Features

-- Static typing with integers, floats, strings, booleans, records and classes
+- Static typing with integers, floats, strings, booleans, enums, arrays, records and classes
 - Single-inheritance classes with virtual dispatch and `inherited` calls
 - `if/elif/else`, `for`, `while`, `repeat..until`, `break`, `continue`
 - Typed exceptions via `try/except on E: SomeType do`